 Check your TV’s HDMI ports and see if ARC is printed on any of these connectors.
 Note: Most TVs only have one HDMI-ARC port.

 The most common cause of the soundbar is not making any sound is hardware problems.
-Depending on the part, it might need replacement, but, in most cases, the system itself is working fine.
+Depending on the part, it might need replacement, but, in most cases, the home audio system itself is working fine.

 Hooke Audio hopes this article has been helpful.
-It was pretty long and might be a bit overwhelming at first, but you should understand the basics of how your soundbar and surround system work and why one may not be working.
+It was pretty long and might be a bit overwhelming at first, but you should understand the basics of how your soundbar and surround sound system work and why one may not be working.